authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 --- abstract

 Brand Indicators for Message Identification (BIMI) permits domain owners to coordinate with Mail User Agents (MUAs) to display brand-specific indicators next to properly authenticated messages.
-BIMI is an incentive for domain owners to authenticate their email.
-There are three primary components of BIMI coordination: a scalable way for domain owners to publish their desired indicators, a way for Mail Transfer Agents (MTAs) to verify the authenticity and reputation of the domain, and best practices for use of indicators within the MUAs.
-This document specifies how domain owners communicate their desired indicators through the BIMI assertion record and how that record is to be handled by MTAs and MUAs.
-The other components of the coordination (domain verification and best practices) as well as extensions for other mail protocols (IMAP, etc.) are specified in separate documents.
+There are two aspects of BIMI coordination: a scalable mechanism for domain owners to publish their desired indicators, and a mechanism for Mail Transfer Agents (MTAs) to verify the authenticity and reputation of the domain.
+This document specifies how domain owners communicate their desired indicators through the BIMI assertion record in [DNS] and how that record is to be handled by MTAs and MUAs.
+The domain verification mechanism and extensions for other mail protocols (IMAP, etc.) are specified in separate documents.
+By itself BIMI does not impose specific requirements for indicator display on MUAs.
+BIMI is just a mechanism to support coordination between mail-originating organizations and MUAs.
+MUAs and mail-receiving organizations are free to define their own policies for indicator display that makes use or not of BIMI data as they see fit.

 --- middle